School of Cultures, Languages and Area Studies

 Expertise Summary

-Neo-Victorian studies, with a particular interest in the visual arts
+Neo-Victorian studies and the visual arts

 Connections between literary and art theory

-Histories of how art and science interact
+Histories of interactions between art and science

 Contemporary art and memory studies